Today's Articles

 On this date, we celebrate the birth of W. Gertrude Brown in 1888.
 She was a Black advocate for racial justice for children and women.

 Although little is known of her formative childhood years, Brown’s Charlotte, North Carolina, education certainly impacted her values and career.
 From 1906 to 1911, then known as Willie G. Brown, she was enrolled at Scotia Seminary in Concord, NC.
-This was a school founded by the Presbyterian Church to educate newly freed Black girls; Mary McLeod Bethune graduated.
+The Presbyterian Church founded this school to educate newly freed Black girls; Mary McLeod Bethune graduated.

 The curriculum was designed for black women in the South to learn and serve their people through education.
 After graduating in 1911, Brown became a teacher in the Charlotte public school system, where she spent six years.
 She entered social work as a friendly visitor for the Associated Charities for two summers, then worked at the Traveler’s Aid desk for another year, all in her hometown.
 Brown founded the first hospital for African Americans in Charlotte and that city’s Sabbath School Association.
 While working in these capacities, she continued her education.

 In the fall of 1924, W. Gertrude Brown moved to Minneapolis to head the Phyllis Wheatley Settlement House.
 While directing the programs there, she took summer courses at Oxford University and traveled in circles with those interested in combating racism in America.
-The Paris conference of settlements was held in June of 1926 and attended by 250 delegates from twenty countries.
-Brown was one of about 30 American representatives who came away excited about the show of peace and cooperation from delegates from around the world.
+The Paris Conference of Settlements was held in June of 1926 and attended by 250 delegates from twenty countries.
+Brown was one of about 30 American representatives who came away excited about the show of peace and cooperation from delegates worldwide.
 Unfortunately, even among her white colleagues, she would remain a second-class citizen and be viewed as having questionable ideas back in the United States.

 She resigned as director of the Phyllis Wheatley House in 1937 and moved to Washington, D.C.
 W. Gertrude Brown died in an automobile accident in 1939.